 Pre-Extraction: Choosing the Right Flower

-Regardless of the extraction method, you’ll want to start with top-shelf flower grown using organic methods.
+Regardless of the extraction method, you’ll want to start with top-shelf flower grown using the best available methods.
 This ensures a higher quality concentrate with no pesticides or other toxins.

 Many concentrate companies use only cleanly grown, pesticide-free cannabis flower.
 If you aren’t sure, check the manufacturer’s website or ask your budtender.